manuGil/lecture-notes/git-lecture-notes.md

 > Explanation of output: unique id, and list of commit messages.

-> Explanation o content of directory and where changes are stored
+> Explanation content of directory and where changes are stored

-## 4. MAKE OTHER CHANGES
+## 4. MAKE OTHER CHANGES (new)

 > We know that a good coding practice is using comments to discribe our code.
 Let's add some helpful comments to our script, e.g., author, python version and  short description of what the script does.